If you're in the market for new kitchen cabinets, you probably know how overwhelming the selection process can be.

 Along with peeling, the thermofoil finish can also begin to visibly age.
 Over the years some thermofoil cabinets have begun to fade with a dull yellowish hue, particularly on white or off-white colours.

 The downside to thermofoil is the potential for peeling.
-If you notice a corner’s finish slightly lifting, you can attempt to If the front begins peeling, or a cut exposes the surface underneath, it is nearly impossible to repair without replacing the door.
+If the front begins peeling, or a cut exposes the surface underneath, it is nearly impossible to repair without replacing the door.

 With painted cabinets, Really, the only surefire way to refinish thermofoil cabinets is replacement.
 You can learn more about refacing vs. replacing cabinetry here.

 When it comes to cleaning kitchen cabinets, it doesn’t get more convenient than thermofoil.
 Maintenance-wise, all thermo doors need is a quick wipedown.

 When wrapped over a one-piece slab-style door with a flush surface, there are no creases or crevasses where dust and grime can build up.

 Even custom thermofoil doors with a detailed profile provide quicker cleaning because there are no joints for dirt and grime to accumulate unlike traditional 5-piece MDF or natural wood doors.

 Take your household cleaning to the next level with our guide on how to clean kitchen cabinets.